BrentonAD/blog-synapse-streaming/SynapseStreamingBlogPost.md

 In structured streaming, there are three components to a *data stream*: The input source, the stream engine, and the output sink.
 For each stage, we create the `DataStreamReader` (connect to our source), perform any Spark SQL transformations (using the streaming engine), and create a `DataStreamWriter` (output data to the sink).

-The notebook containing all the data processing code can be found in this GitHub repository.
+The notebook containing all the data processing code can be found on my GitHub [here](https://github.com/BrentonAD/blog-synapse-streaming/blob/main/code/StreamIngestion.ipynb).
 If you want to compare how this processing would look in Databricks, check out their notebook hosted [here](https://databricks.com/notebooks/iiot/iiot-end-to-end-part-1.html).

 ### Bronze